se-edu/se-book/refactoring/when/q-tick-compare.md

 ‘Extract method’ and ‘Inline method’ refactorings

-- [ ] a. are opposites of each other.
+- ( ) a. are opposites of each other.
-- [ ] b. sounds like opposites but they are not.
+- ( ) b. sounds like opposites but they are not.

 <div slot="answer">

-- [x] a. are opposites of each other.
-- [ ] b. sounds like opposites but they are not.

-Explanation: Yes they are.
-Mentioned in the handout.
-Please refer to the handout to find why such opposites exist among recommended refactorings.
+a

 </div>
 </question>